History of Calgary – Then & Now – 1885 and 1912

 This was the beginning of the Calgary Stampede, the greatest outdoor show on Earth and as you know, this year in 2012 it is its 100th anniversary!

-Quite a few of Calgary’s Landmarks are connected with the year 1912.
-Built in 1912 were the first Calgary Public Library, the Grand Theatre and the Lougheed Building, while the establishment of the University of Calgary also occurred.
+Quite a few of Calgary’s Landmarks are also connected with the year 1912.
+Some built that year include the first Calgary Public Library, the Grand Theatre and the Lougheed Building, while the establishment of the University of Calgary also occurred.

 Calgary is such an awesome city to live in.
-Don’t miss 20 Reasons Why to love Calgary!
+Don’t miss 20 Reasons Why to love Calgary and join us today at Calgaryism on Facebook, Twitter and Instagram for more of everything to do with this awesome city!